Sieep-Coding/sieep-coding.github.io/src/pages/posts/reteaching-you-supply-and-demand-since-you-forgot.md

 Groundbreaking stuff, I know.

 The two lines cross at [equilibrium](https://en.wikipedia.org/wiki/Economic_equilibrium).
 This is the price where the amount people want to buy equals the amount people are willing to sell.
-This isn't a conspiracy, it is arithmetic.
+This isn't a [conspiracy](https://en.wikipedia.org/wiki/Conspiracy_theory), it is arithmetic.

 Housing affordability is a supply-and-demand problem, and blaming any single group obscures the interaction between constrained supply and increased demand.
 A lot of problems facing modern society can be explained and analyzed with math.
-A lot of scary boogymen are lines on a chart.
+A lot of scary [bogeymen](https://en.wikipedia.org/wiki/Bogeyman) are lines on a chart.

 ---